Back Door Slam: Breakup

 On 27 January 2009, a letter was posted on Back Door Slam's website, announcing that the band had "broken up" and its members were pursuing different musical endeavors.

 Davy Knowles and Back Door Slam

-Knowles joined Jeff Beck as solo opening act for dates of his US Tour early 2009.
-He then recorded a new album, Coming Up For Air, with Peter Frampton as co-Producer, (and also adding guitar, backing vocals & co-writing two songs), along with Benmont Tench (keys), Mauricio Fritz Lewak (drums) and Kevin McCormick (bass), which was released in June 2009.
+Knowles joined Jeff Beck as solo opening act for dates of his US tour in early 2009.
+He then recorded a new album, Coming Up for Air, with Peter Frampton as co-producer (also adding guitar and backing vocals, and co-writing two songs), along with Benmont Tench (keys), Mauricio Fritz Lewak (drums) and Kevin McCormick (bass), which was released in June 2009.
 He is now on the road as Davy Knowles and Back Door Slam, with PK (bass), Steven Barci (drums) and Ty Bailie (keys).
 They opened for Chickenfoot in August/Sept 2009.
 In June 2009, Chickenfoot guitarist Joe Satriani described Davy as his "new favourite modern-day bluesman" in a Playlist article in The Sunday Times.

-The Outsider, Knowle's solo album, was released in March 2015.
+The Outsider, Knowles' solo album, was released in March 2015.